- Dysport and Botox are both types of botulinum toxin injections.

 Neither treatment gets rid of existing wrinkles for good, but the effects are meant to make wrinkles less noticeable.
 You may be considering either treatment if you’re not getting the desired results with wrinkle serums and creams at home.

 While both treatments contain a similar main active ingredient, trace protein amounts can vary.
 This can make one treatment more effective than another for some people.
-However, are still being studied.
+However,

 Dysport reduces the appearance of lines that primarily affect the glabella, the area in between your eyebrows.
 These lines extend upward, or vertically, toward the forehead.
 They are especially noticeable when a person frowns.